common-intellisense/common-intellisense/README.md

 ## How to support private libraries

 If your project is a private library, you can also refer to [vuetify](https://github.com/common-intellisense/vuetify3), provide an exported uri, if your uri is an accessible packaged `dist/index.cjs` address, in vscode `common-intellisense.remoteUris`, configure this link, the plug-in will request this link and get the corresponding prompt information.
 You can also directly configure an npm package name (@xx/yy-ui), configure it in `common-intellisense.remoteNpmUris`, so that the plug-in will request the `dist/index.cjs` produced by the npm package and get the corresponding prompt information.
+[Bilibili video](https://www.bilibili.com/video/BV1zn2oYUEQG/)

 ## How to configure the component's JSON
 ```json